-Betterware de México, S.A.B. de C.V. (formerly Betterware de México, S.A.P.I. de C.V.) ("Betterware") is a direct-to-consumer selling company, focused on the home organization sector, whose product portfolio includes home organization products, kitchen utensils and appliances, food containers, and other categories of products ("home organization products").
-Betterware purchases these home organization products and sells them in 9 (nine) catalogs published throughout the year.
+Betterware de México, S.A.P.I. de C.V. (formerly Betterware de México, S.A.B. de C.V.) ("Betterware") is a direct-to-consumer selling company, focused on the home organization sector, whose product portfolio includes home organization products, kitchen utensils and appliances, food containers, and other categories of products ("home organization products").
+Betterware purchases these home organization products and sells them in twelve catalogs published throughout the year.
 Betterware's controlling shareholder is Campalier, S.A. de C.V. ("Campalier").

-BLSM Latino America Servicios, S.A. de C.V., ("BLSM"), which as of March 10, 2020 became a wholly-owned subsidiary of Betterware, provides administrative, technical, and operational services to Betterware (formerly a related party of Betterware).
+BLSM Latino America Servicios, S.A. de C.V., ("BLSM"), which as of March 10, 2020, became a wholly-owned subsidiary of Betterware, provided administrative, technical, and operational services to Betterware until June 30, 2021 (formerly a related party of Betterware).
+On July 1st, 2021, all employees from BLSM were transferred to Betterware.

 Betterware and BLSM (hereinafter jointly referred to as the "Group" or the "Company") are entities incorporated in Mexico that carry out their operations in Mexico.
-The Group's address, registered as its office and primary place of business, is Luis Enrique Williams 549, Parque Industrial Belenes Norte, Zapopan, Jalisco, Mexico, and Zip Code 45150.
+The Group's address, registered as its office and primary place of business, is Gdl-Ameca-Huaxtla Km-5, El Arenal, Jalisco, México, and Zip Code 45350.